**For COVID-19 resources for the Deaf and Hard of Hearing Community, including Communication Cards, click here**

 EHDI refers to the process of identifying and serving infants with hearing loss.
 The mission of the Connecticut EHDI program is to ensure that all Connecticut-born infants receive the appropriate hearing screenings, congenital Cytomegalovirus (cCMV) screenings, diagnostic hearing evaluations, and intervention services to maximize developmental outcomes without bias towards communication modes and methods.

 What are the goals of the Connecticut EHDI Program?

-- Ensuring infants who are identified with a hearing loss are enrolled in an early intervention (EI) program, such as Birth to Three, by 6 months of age.
+*Ensure that infants diagnosed with a hearing loss are receiving early intervention services (Connecticut Office of Early Childhood’s Birth to Three program) by six months of age.

 These goals are accomplished by: promoting communication between medical homes, hearing screening, diagnostic, and Birth to Three providers; collecting and analyzing hearing loss data; partnership building; and provider and parent educational initiatives.

 Under Connecticut state law which took effect July, 1, 2000, all birthing facilities must provide a universal newborn hearing screening as part of its standard of care.
 Universal newborn hearing screening is a mandatory test to check every infant's hearing after birth, preferably before leaving the hospital.
 The Department of Public Health has been charged with the development of a plan to implement and operate a program of early identification of infant hearing impairment.
 Click here to learn more about Connecticut General Statutes, Section 19a-59

 Why is universal newborn hearing screening important?

 Hearing loss is more common than you think.
 Hearing loss is one of the most commonly occurring birth defects found in infants.
 The Centers for Disease Control (CDC) 2019 Annual EHDI Program Data showed 1.7 babies out of every 1,000 screened had a hearing loss.